cambecc/grains/README.md

 ### _Grains_

-... is a small Java framework for generating immutable, extensible objects.
+... is a small Java framework that helps you make immutable, thread-safe, versionable objects.
+Spend less time on boring boilerplate code and more time solving problems.

 1. Create an interface with getters:
 ```java